MesmerizingManisha9/aps-fault-detection1/README.md

 git add .
 git commit -m "added a new file .gitignore" git push origin main

 ```

-file is edited by manisha in github file
+This is chnages made in neuro lab